William Hepworth Dixon: Other works

 In 1872 under the pseudonym Onslow Yorke he published an exposé of the International Workingmen's Association, The Secret History of "The International" Working Men's Association.
 After the Bolshevik Revolution it was republished by the British far right in 1921.

 Family life

 Dixon's daughter, Ella Nora Hepworth Dixon, best known as Margaret Wynman, was a novelist and journalist.

+Collections

+University College London holds letters from James Smith to Hepworth Dixon, editor of The Athenaeum, arguing against Augustus de Morgan's theory on the quadrature of the circle.